shaunessey/shaunessey/README.md

 <h1>Welcome!
 My name is Shaunessey and I have an interest in Cybersecurity.</h1>

 <h2>Here are my current projects:</h2>
+<h3>(More content and documentation is coming soon, most likely utilizing Obsidian.
+Thank you for your patience.)</h3>

 - <b>Active Directory Environment</b>
   - [JoshMadakor YouTube video](https://www.youtube.com/watch?v=MHsI8hJmggI&t=2s&ab_channel=JoshMadakor)